April 2014 Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 The Diploma in Costume Construction is the only course in New Zealand that specialises in costume for stage and screen.
 The course is taught by some of today’s best industry professionals, and aims to provide students with skills in all forms of costume construction and production, leading to employment in theatre, film and allied industries.

-Applications for entry in 2014 close on Monday 30 September.
+Applications for entry in 2015 open on Monday 5th of May and close on Friday 10th of October.
 For information on how to apply click HERE

 The Diploma is a full-time, two-year intensive vocational and highly practical course covering all aspects of costume work with between four and seven students in each year.